irsheep/BrowseWith/README.md

 BrowseWith is an application which allows the user to select a web browser before opening a URL from an application, such as clicking on a URL in an email client.
 Alternatively it can be also placed on the taskbar so the user can choose which browser to use.

-> **ATTENTION** BrowseWith is currently in **alpha**, it is fully functional and working, but it does not handle errors, such as files missing, invalid configuration, etc.

 ![BrowseWith Windows](/images/browsewith_windows.png)

 ## Table of contents